Credit Report Dispute Letter (write-in-the-blank form)

 Need more information?

-If you have any questions about your rights or this form, it would be a good idea to check out this article from the Federal Trade Commission on How to Dispute Credit Report Errors.
+If you have any questions about your rights or this form, it would be a good idea to check out our FAQ on How to Dispute Credit Report Errors.

 Need legal help?